Dan McCarrell: Honors

 McCarrell was named the National Association of Basketball Coaches (NABC) Coach of the Year in 1978, 1979 and 1980.
-He was inducted into the Illinois Basketball Coaches Association (IBCA) Hall of Fame in 1985; the North Park University Hall of Fame in 1988; and the Minnesota State University, Mankato, Hall of Fame in 2009.
+He was inducted into the Illinois Basketball Coaches Association (IBCA) Hall of Fame in 1985; the North Park University Hall of Fame in 1988; the Minnesota State University, Mankato, Hall of Fame in 2009; and the Small College Basketball Hall of Fame in 2025.
 He also received the IBCA Tom "Buzzy" O'Connor Award in 1980.